US, Japan, S Korea request UN Security Council meeting on N Korea

 - Posted 13 Feb 2017 08:38

-WASHINGTON: The United States, Japan and South Korea on Sunday (Feb 12) requested an urgent UN Security Council meeting to discuss North Korea's latest missile test.
+WASHINGTON: The United States, Japan and South Korea on Sunday (Feb 12) requested an urgent UN Security Council meeting to discuss North Korea's latest missile launch, Pyongyang's first test since US President Donald Trump took office.

+The council is expected to hold consultations on Monday after North Korea confirmed it had "successfully" tested a ballistic missile.

 "The United States, along with Japan and the Republic of Korea, have requested urgent consultations on the DPRK's launch of a ballistic missile on February 12," said a US mission spokesperson.